-So there, nectaring on goldenrod at the very edge of a cut trail, was…?
-A little large for hairstreaks, this butterfly was clearly not a Gray, nor a Striped, nor a Banded, nor a Coral…what was this unexpected beauty?
+What was it, nectaring on goldenrod at the very edge of a cut trail?
+It was a little large for hairstreaks, this butterfly was clearly not a Gray, nor a Striped, nor a Banded, nor a Coral.
+What was this unexpected beauty?

 Daddah!
 A White ‘M’ Hairstreak!
 Parrhasius m-album is an infrequent visitor to western Pennsylvania.

-So you’ll forgive the photograph.
+So you’ll have to forgive the photograph.
 I’ve only seen White ‘M’s’ twice in 12 years.

-Elegant in its usual pose, wings closed…it is spectacular when it briefly opens those wings.
+Elegant in its usual pose, with wings closed.
+It is spectacular when it briefly opens those wings.
 The bright iridescent blue radiates from those wings, as if meant to broadcast out to all.

-I’ve seen one 2 years later, within several feet of this one…and that’s it for my sightings in or about Pittsburgh.
+I’ve seen one 2 years later, within several feet of this one.
+That’s it for my sightings in or about Pittsburgh.